blynkkk/docs/blynk.apps/automations.md

 Actions define what should happen upon trigger.
 You have these options:

-1. **Set a device to... - **this action allows you to set a datastream of device to a specified state.
-For example, turn something on/off, set datastream to a value.
+1. **Set a device to...** - this action allows you to set a datastream of device to a specified state.
+For example, turn something on/off, set datastream to a value
+2. **Wait** - allows you to delay the next action in the list or conntinue the execution at specified time
-2. **Send Email **-** **will send email to specified recipient(s).
+3. **Send Email** - will send email to specified recipient(s)
-3. **Send notification** - will send a push notification (in-app notification) to specified recipients.
+4. **Send notification** - will send a push notification (in-app notification) to specified recipients
-4. **Send SMS - **will send an SMS.
-This is only available in [White-label](https://www.blynk.io/pricing#business) solution.
+5. **Send SMS** - will send an SMS.
+This is only available in [White-label](https://www.blynk.io/pricing#business) solution

-Notificaitons can contain placeholders.
+Notifications can contain placeholders.
 Check details below.

 ### ****